AiKanSya/ToyBox/LEARNINGBOX/CPI/☼ UNIT 5 - Modeling Processes/♠ 8 - Using Adapter Inbound Security.md

 ![](./RESSOURCES/CLD900_20_U5L8_004_scr.png)

+> :pushpin: Note:
+>
-     Note : The role MessagingSend in the context of this situation is equivalent to the role ESBMessaging.send in the Cloud Integration.
+> The role MessagingSend in the context of this situation is equivalent to the role ESBMessaging.send in the Cloud Integration.

 Vous recevez un appel réussi vers le point de terminaison en utilisant l'un des utilisateurs attribués.